ctwhome/ctw-engineering-templates/Vuejs - Composition API.md

 - What it is returned in the setup function, it is accesible in the rest of the vue component.
 - It can replace methods, computed and state properties from the option Api.
 - Ref(<primitives>) converts primitives to reactive primitives, Reactive({}) converts Objects into reactive objects.
+- Using `lodash.isequal` to compare object with reactive object, useful for refetching data or not when the getting realtime data.

+## Not solved yet:
+- The Vuex plugins like vuex-persist allows easily to keep the data in localstorage, without it, you have to do it manually either localstorage, or indexdb.
+-

 ## Reactive() and Ref()